ddobrin/native-spring-on-k8s-with-graalvm-workshop/best-practices/README.md

-# Best practices for Troubleshooting and Designing native-friendly Spring apps and libraries
+# Best practices for Troubleshooting and Designing Native-friendly Spring apps / libraries

 While Spring Native strives to provide an `unchanged` experience when writing Spring Boot applications, regardless of whether they are building a JVM or Native Image,